Qualysec

 What Is SOC 2 and Why Does Speed Matter for SaaS Companies?

 SOC 2 is Service Organisation Control 2.
-It is a compliance framework.
+It is an essential SOC 2 compliance framework that prioritises data security.
 The AICPA created it.
 Moreover, it prioritises data security.
 In addition, it addresses five principles of trust.
 These are the security, availability, processing integrity, confidentiality, and privacy.
-Therefore, it is required by SaaS companies to win enterprise customers.
+Therefore, meeting key SOC 2 compliance requirements for SaaS platforms is critical to winning enterprise customers

 Speed is important for a number of reasons.
 First, customers won’t wait.
 Second, competitors are fast movers.
 Third, a delay in certification means loss of revenue.
 Furthermore, the SOC 2 compliance timeline has a direct effect on your sales cycle.
 Consequently, an accelerated certification opens the doors for enterprise deals sooner.